Educational Specialist – Educational Leadership

 - Hold an Administrative License.

-Academic Advisors: The Director of the CLL program will assign a faculty advisor to each student admitted to the degree program.
+The Director of the CLL program will assign a faculty advisor to each student admitted to the degree program.
 The advisor will assist the student in the program of study that leads to the fulfillment of degree requirements.
-Subsequently, the academic advisor, the Department Graduate Committee, and the Graduate College monitors the student as they progress through the program.
+Subsequently, the academic advisor, the Department Graduate Committee, and the Office of Graduate College monitor the student's progress as they progress through the program.
 It remains, however, the student's responsibility to understand and to satisfy all degree requirements.

 - EDLD 7003 Seminar in Systems' Issues